News from the IOCCG

 2019 International Ocean Colour Science Meeting

-Following the past three successful International Ocean Colour Science (IOCS) meetings held in Darmstadt, Germany (2013), San Francisco, USA (2015) and Lisbon, Portugal (2017), the IOCCG will convene the 2019 IOCS meeting in Busan, South Korea (14-17 May 2019) in partnership with, and thanks to sponsorship from, the Korea Institute of Ocean Science and Technology (KIOST).
+Following the past three successful International Ocean Colour Science (IOCS) meetings held in Darmstadt, Germany (2013), San Francisco, USA (2015) and Lisbon, Portugal (2017), the IOCCG will convene the 2019 IOCS meeting in Busan, South Korea (9-12 April 2019* new dates*) in partnership with, and thanks to sponsorship from, the Korea Institute of Ocean Science and Technology (KIOST).
 Other sponsors will be announced in due course.
 The primary focus of the IOCS meetings is to provide a critical interactive forum for ocean colour scientists to communicate their views, ideas and concerns with the satellite agencies, and for agency representatives to inform the community of their ocean-colour products and services, and plans for new missions.
 By collectively addressing common issues and goals, these community discussions will ultimately lead to better science.
 The overarching theme of the 2019-IOCS meeting is Fostering International Collaboration in Multi-Scale Ocean Colour Science and Applications.

 The IOCS-2019 programme will include a special session focussed on remote sensing in Asian waters, keynote talks, panel discussions, four poster sessions for participants to discuss their own research, plus nine breakout workshops addressing key science questions.
 Agencies will also be encouraged to demonstrate how they have responded to community input.
-The NASA Ocean Color Research Team meeting (OCRT) will likely be held in conjunction with IOCS-2019, tentatively scheduled for 13 May 2019, along with training courses and other side meetings.
+The NASA Ocean Color Research Team meeting (OCRT) will likely be held in conjunction with IOCS-2019, along with training courses and other side meetings.
 The IOCS-2019 meeting website will be updated as planning progresses so please check back periodically.
 Registration for IOCS-2019 will open in December 2018.

 The IOCCG Ocean Colour Bibliography has been updated to include a new search function (keyword or author) as well as browse-by-letter.
 This can help you to find all papers (submitted to the IOCCG Bibliography) on a particular topic or written by a specific author – check it out here.